(Pocket-lint) - Pixar has mastered computer animation and, possibly, hidden storytelling.

 Wall-E takes place in 2800 and follows the last robot cleaning a polluted Earth.
 Wall-E is fascinated by human culture, which could help explain why he remained much longer than the other robots.
 He seems particularly interested in love, which manifests when he meets the Eve bot that is searching for signs of life.
 Wall-E and Eve must also work together to defeat an AI that's been preventing humans from returning to Earth.

-Wall-E actually takes place over 700 years, from when Buy N Large assumes control of the world in the later half of the 21st century, and essentially pollutes it with trash, to humans evacuating, with the plan of having Wall-E robots gather the trash and incinerate it just five years.
+Wall-E actually takes place over 700 years, from when Buy N Large assumes control of the world in the latter half of the 21st century, and essentially pollutes it with trash, to humans evacuating, with the plan of having Wall-E robots gather the trash and incinerate it just five years.
 However, burning the trash just further contaminates Earth, so Buy N Large abandons the planet entirely.

 A Bug’s Life (1998)